So many choices, so little coverage: The bikini, specifically the (sometimes) cheeky surf bikini.

 Generally speaking, you want to look for swimwear that has thick straps, which are comfortable and offer the most support, especially if you have a larger chest.

-Bikinis with a wide hip band on the bottoms are also more secure and will prevent the material from rolling down as you’re active.
+Surf bikinis with a wide hip band on the bottoms are also more secure and will prevent the material from rolling down as you’re active.

-What to Avoid in a Bikini
+What to Avoid in a Surf Bikini

-Bikini tops with ties can be problematic because they’re prone to come undone.
+Surf bikini tops with ties can be problematic because they’re prone to come undone.

 Also, avoid wearing a bikini that has a halter neck because this can make it difficult and uncomfortable to arch your back and pull your shoulders together, which can place excess strain on the body.

 Underwires should also be avoided and can dig into your skin as you paddle on the surfboard.